-Crete climate information
+Crete weather averages and climate information

 Archaeological evidence suggests that Crete has been inhabited since the 7000 BC while various artefacts such as pottery have been found which date back to before the 5000 BC.